Texas

 Schools are the foundation of society.
 In these facilities, students learn values that will accompany them for life.
 They are also critical community infrastructure that can provide resilience and emergency support for local residents.

-Funded by SECO, HARC is providing no-cost technical assistance on onsite generation and energy storage technologies to facilities at Texas’ ISDs.
+Funded by SECO, HARC is providing no-cost technical assistance services to Texas ISD’s facilities on onsite generation and energy storage technologies.
 Each facility will receive a techno-economic analysis tailored to its site-specific characteristics, including energy demand, geospatial considerations, and institutional goals such as resiliency, cost savings, or emissions reduction.
 For schools already engaged with project developers, HARC will offer independent third-party reviews of proposals, engineering designs, and project details to support informed decision-making.

 Beyond initial analyses, HARC will maintain ongoing engagement with each site, following up biannually to track impacts such as installations, operational performance, and long-term program outcomes.